djbambi/NC-Data-Engineering-Project-G1/README.md

 __Data Sources:__ A Postgres database called ToteSys.
 __AWS S3 Buckets:__ The ingested data is stored in an S3 bucket in CSV format.The Star Schema files are stored in a second S3 bucket in Parquet format.
 The code files are stored in a third S3 bucket in zip format.
-__AWS Lambda Functions:__ AWS Lambda functions are used to automate 3 discrete parts of the pipeline.
+__AWS Lambda Functions:__ AWS Lambda functions are used to automate the 3 discrete parts of the pipeline.
 These are an ingestion function, a transformation function and a warehouse loader function.
 __Triggers__: AWS EventBridge and Lambda Triggers are used.
 __Layers__: A Lambda layer is used to provide the Pandas library where needed.
 __IAM Roles and Policies:__ IAM roles and policies are used to control access to AWS resources and services.